mozilla/addon-sdk/doc/module-source/sdk/loader/sandbox.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at http://mozilla.org/MPL/2.0/. -->

-Provides an API for creating javascript sandboxes and for executing scripts in them.
+Provides an API for creating JavaScript sandboxes and executing scripts in them.

 ## Create a sandbox ##

-For the starting point you need to create a sandbox:
+To create a sandbox:

     const { sandbox, evaluate, load } = require("api-utils/sandbox");
     let scope = sandbox('http://example.com');